 Note: Courses at the 300-level are designated as being taught in German or in English.
 All lectures, discussions, and readings will be in the language of instruction.

 101-102-103.
-Beginning German I, II, & III
+Beginning German I, II, and III

 Introduction to speaking, reading, writing and listening comprehension in German.
 Facility in speaking and understanding spoken German is stressed.
 Readings emphasize culture, literature and contemporary life in the German-speaking countries.
+(Language) SCHUSTER-CRAIG

 115-117.
-Introductory topics in German
+Introductory Topics in German

 See Topics Courses.

-205. Intermediate German: Topics in German-Speaking Cultures Continuing development of linguistic and cultural competence in German by focusing on one theme.
-Topic for 2012: Detective Stories.
+205. Intermediate German: Topics-German Cultures Continuing development of linguistic and cultural competence in German by focusing on one theme.
 Topic for 2013: Immigration.
+Topic for 2014: Fall of the Berlin Wall.
 Prerequisite: GER 103.
-SCHUSTER-CRAIG 301.
-Personal Narratives Development of composition and conversation skills through reading, discussion, and writing about biographical and autobiographical works of selected individuals, from well-known figures to family members.
+(Language) SCHUSTER-CRAIG 280/380.
+Internship See Additional Academic Programs, All-College Independent Study Courses 280/380.
+290/390.
+Individual Project See Additional Academic Programs, All-College Independent Study Courses 290/390.
+301. Personal Narratives Development of composition and conversation skills through reading, discussion, and writing about biographical and autobiographical works of selected individuals, from well-known figures to family members.
 Prerequisite: GER 205.
 Offered every third year.
 302. In the Media Development of composition, conversation, and listening skills through reading, discussion, and writing about articles and reports from contemporary news sources.
 Prerequisite: GER 205.
 Offered every third year.
-STAFF 311.
-Introduction to Literature Introduction to the genres and major literary periods in German literature.
+311. Introduction to Literature Introduction to the genres and major literary periods in German literature.
 Development of reading strategies and skills, with attention given to the advanced grammar needed to read German intelligently.
 Short writing assignments to develop skill in analyzing texts.
 Prerequisite: GER 205.
 Offered every third year.
-(Humanities) 315 Through 317.
+(Humanities) SCHUSTER-CRAIG 315-317.
 Topics in German Studies See Topics Courses.

 333. Goethe

 Introduction to the man and his works, concentrating on Faust.
+Prerequisite: GER 302 or 311.
 Offered every third year.
-Prerequisite: GER 302 or 311.
-(Humanities) CONNELL
+(Humanities)

 341. Romanticism

 Survey of the German Romantic period, concentrating on Novalis and Kleist.
 Supplementary readings in Romantic Criticism and the philosophy of German idealism.
-Offered every third year.
 Prerequisite: GER 302 or 311.
-(Humanities) CONNELL

-351. Modernism

-Survey of major authors of the early twentieth century, especially Rilke, Thomas Mann, and Kafka, and their reactions to the modern world.
 Offered every third year.
-Prerequisite: GER 302 or 311.
-(Humanities) CONNELL

-380. Internship: see Courses 280/380.
+(Humanities)

+351. Modern Men

+The three authors most associated with modernist literature are Rainer Maria Rilke, Thomas

+Mann and Franz Kafka.
+This course will explore their writings, position within the literary industry, and the place of literature in society in the early 20th century.
+Taught in English.
+Prerequisite: Sophomore Standing.
+Offered every third year.
+Prerequisite: Sophomore Standing.
+(Humanities) SCHUSTER-CRAIG

 381. Die Gründerjahre

 A survey of the decade immediately following the unification of Germany under Bismarck in 1871.
 Readings and discussion of the history, society, and literature of those years when Germany became a world power, an industrialized country, and a militaristic society.
 Prerequisite: GER 302 or 311.
 Offered every third year.
-(Humanities) CONNELL
+(Humanities)

 383. Weimar

 A survey of the Weimar Republic, 1919-1933, when Germany struggled to overcome its defeat in World War I. Readings and discussion of its economic and political history, and the developments in society, literature and cinema.
 Analysis of Nazism's rise to power.
 Prerequisite: GER 302 or 311.
 Offered every third year.
-(Humanities) CONNELL
+(Humanities)

 385. Die Trümmerjahre

 A survey of Germany 1945-1963, when the two German successor states, and Austria, struggled with the legacy of the Third Reich.
 Readings and discussion of the development of East and West Germany and their political and economic incorporation into the Soviet and Western Blocs.
 The peculiar neutrality of Austria.
 The Wirtschaftswunder in West Germany and Austria, and its pale reflection in East Germany.
 Prerequisite: GER 302 or 311.
 Offered every third year.
-(Humanities) CONNELL
+(Humanities)

-386 Through 387.
+386-387.
 Topics in German Studies

 See Topics Courses.